olivierphi/CommonJSForPHP/README.md

 (i.e. ```class SubClass extends $className```), you can't  inherit a class without using its hardcoded dynamic namespace.

 These namespaces naming scheme is : "\CommonJS\Module\[Module ID]", where the Module ID slashes are replaced with backslashes and special chars replaced with underscores.
 For example, a ```UserCheck``` class declared in a "lib/services/user-check" Module will have this full class name:
 _\CommonJS\Module\lib\services\user_check\UserCheck_

-See unit tests for a sample of this dynamic namespacing hardcoded usage.
+You can look at the "tests/module-dir/classes/package/foo-subclass.php" PHP unit test class to see a sample of this dynamic namespacing hardcoded usage.

 ## More info